jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

 5. **Repeat** the same step on Supplier if you want apply on the **Supplier Price**.

-## Maintain Stock Item - Reorder Lvl & Qty
+## How to Maintain Stock Item - Reorder Lvl & Qty

 ![1](../../../static/img/stock/stock-reorder/1.png)